 Or, and this is where it gets mental, they actively “break” the game (by looking for astonishing bug) to land otherwise impossible records.
-The speedrunning phenomenon has really taken off in the last few years, so let’s have a good old gander!
+The speedrunning phenomenon has really taken off, so let’s have a good old gander!

 This game for the Wii U was a dream come true for speedrunners, as they could fashion some of the most devious and insane courses for people to have a crack at.
 As you can see, some people “get good” and master it.

 You’ll also note someone took the time to record themselves doing this to upload it online.
 Many speedrunners (mainly the expert level ones aiming for a world record) video themselves live via Twitch or YouTube—and, yes, thousands of people watch.

 If you’re not a gamer this may seem desperately pathetic and whatnot but, whatever, geekdom is here and we celebrate it.

 Summoning Salt’s YouTube channel (below) even records the speedrunning journey of popular games—it gets bloody unreal.

 Many of these are old classics from Nintendo’s library (there’s a certain oomph factor to being able to command the established classics), but speedruns aren’t limited to any developer or genre.